-Once you’re logged into the Facebook Developers dashboard, go ahead and click on the ‘Create App’ button.
+Once you are logged into the Facebook Developers dashboard, go ahead and click on the ‘Create App’ button.

-Now, you’ll see all the different apps that you can create for your Facebook page.
+Now, you will see all the different apps that you can create for your Facebook page.

-To embed Facebook events, you’ll need to select ‘Business’ and then click on ‘Next.’
+To embed Facebook events, you will need to select ‘Business’ and then click on ‘Next.’

 Here, you can also type in your email address and add an optional Business Account.
-When you’re happy with the information you’ve entered, click on ‘Create app.’
+When you are happy with the information you have entered, just click on ‘Create app.’

-After a few moments, you’ll see the dashboard for your new Facebook app.
+After a few moments, you will see the dashboard for your new Facebook app.